Venue: Newlease Room, Public Service Plaza, Civic Centre Road, Havant, Hants PO9 2AX

 In response to questions asked by the Board, the Deputy Leader of the Council and Cabinet Lead of Planning, Regeneration and Communities advised that:

 i.
-Regeneration had been working on bids externally and internally, and not just focused on housing;
+Regeneration had been working on bids with external investors and internal organisations to look at retail, leisure and hospitality as well as housing;

-ii. there were limits to Wellington Way coming to committee, including the need for affordable housing and the Nutrient Neutrality issue within Planning as discussed in the previous meeting of the Board.
+ii. there were issues re the Wellington Way development coming to committee, including the need for affordable housing and the Nutrient Neutrality issue within Planning as discussed in the previous meeting of the Board.

 The Board agreed that there should be an All-Councillor Briefing on the Regeneration Project in the new year.